 Type 2 (IEC 62196)

 Also known as “mennekes” in reference to the company that originated the design.
-Unlike Type 1 connector, Type 2 connector can support 3-phase charging.
+Unlike the Type 1 connector, the Type 2 connector can support 3-phase charging.
 This means that this type has 2 additional wires which increase the maximum power to 22kW.
 Most vehicles that use Type 2 connectors today can charge with a maximum power of 11kW.